Cristian Fabbiani: CFR Cluj

+Newell's Old Boys and River Plate

-Fabbiani made his debut for Newell's under coach Fernando Gamboa on 13 September 2008 in a 2–1 victory over his former team, Lanús, having an appreciated evolution, the Olé newspaper writing:"A group achievement, sacrifice from everyone and an Ace of Swords...The Ogre Fabbiani".
-He scored his first goal on 21 September which was the only one of the victory against Independiente, afterwards until the end of the year managing to score four more goals against Argentinos Juniors, Estudiantes de La Plata, Banfield and San Lorenzo.
-In 2009, he was loaned again by CFR, this time at River Plate for a $500.000 fee.
-In the first round of the Clausura 2009, before a match against Colón he was presented to the fans on the El Monumental stadium together with Marcelo Gallardo, who was on his second return as a player, both of them wearing a River shirt with the motto: Por amor a River (For the love of River).
-His transfer caused a stir among River Plate supporters, which inspired the musician Javier Montes, who was a fan of the team to compose a song for him called La Banda del Ogro (The Band of the Ogre).
-He made his debut for River on 15 February when coach Néstor Gorosito sent him on the field in the 57th minute to replace Diego Buonanotte, making a couple in the team's offence with Radamel Falcao, Fabbiani managing to score just 10 minutes after entering the field the decisive goal of the 2–1 away victory over Rosario Central.
+Fabbiani made his debut for Newell's under coach Fernando Gamboa on 13 September 2008 in a 2–1 victory over his former team, Lanús, with the Olé newspaper writing:"A group achievement, sacrifice from everyone and an Ace of Swords...The Ogre Fabbiani".
+He scored his first goal on 21 September, which was the only one in the victory against Independiente.
+Subsequently, until the end of the year, he managed to score four more goals against Argentinos Juniors, Estudiantes de La Plata, Banfield and San Lorenzo.
+In 2009, he was loaned again by CFR, this time at River Plate for a $500,000 fee.
+In the first round of the Clausura 2009, before a match against Colón, Fabbiani was presented to the fans at the El Monumental stadium together with Marcelo Gallardo, both of them wearing a River shirt with the motto: Por amor a River (For the love of River).
+His transfer caused a stir among River Plate supporters, which inspired the musician Javier Montes, who was a fan of the team, to compose a song for him called La Banda del Ogro (The Band of the Ogre).
+He made his debut for River on 15 February when coach Néstor Gorosito sent him in the 57th minute to replace Diego Buonanotte, forming a partnership in the team's offence with Radamel Falcao, and Fabbiani managed to score just 10 minutes after entering the field the decisive goal of the 2–1 away victory over Rosario Central.
 He wouldn't score in the league until 13 June when he closed the score in a 3–1 win over Tigre.
-Fabbiani also represented Los Millonarios in continental tournaments, playing both legs and scoring a goal in the double against his former team, Lanús who eliminated them in the 2009 Copa Sudamericana first stage, also he played five games in the 2009 Copa Libertadores group stage.
+Fabbiani represented Los Millonarios in the 2009 Copa Libertadores group stage, appearing in five games, and also played in both legs of the 2009 Copa Sudamericana first stage, scoring a goal in the 3–1 aggregate loss to his former team, Lanús.

 All Boys

-In 2010, Fabbiani went to CD Veracruz to play in the Mexican second division, but he failed to impress in preseason training, resulting in Veracruz terminating the contract, shortly afterwards joining recently promoted Argentine Primera División side All Boys.
-He made his debut for them on 23 August when coach José Romero sent him on the field on the 81st minute in order to replace Mauro Matos in a 2–0 home victory against Boca Juniors.
-On 16 April 2011 he scored a brace in a 3–1 win over Huracán, these being his last goals scored in the Argentine Primera División, a competition in which he amassed a total of 123 appearances with 24 goals scored.
+In 2010, Fabbiani went to Mexican second division side CD Veracruz, but he failed to impress in preseason training, resulting in the contract's termination.
+Shortly afterwards he joined recently promoted Argentine Primera División club All Boys.
+He made his debut for them on 23 August when coach José Romero sent him in the 81st minute to replace Mauro Matos in a 2–0 home victory against Boca Juniors.
+On 16 April 2011, he scored a brace in a 3–1 win over Huracán, and these were his last goals in the Argentine Primera División, a competition in which he amassed a total of 123 appearances with 24 goals.